 Why can’t I get an estimated price for works without a site visit?

 This is because the cost of civil works varies depending the location and depth of the service near to your property.
 Once the works have been completed, your property details will be updated.

 What if my property cannot connect to Council’s infrastructure?

-If your property is not able to connect to Council's infrastructure due to the location, contact TDC on 06 374 4080 or 06 376 0110 and ask to speak with a Building Officer.
+If your property is not able to connect to Council's infrastructure due to the location, contact us and our Customer Services team will record your enquiry and send our team the request on your behalf.